Isabella Wranå: Mixed doubles

 Wranå participates in mixed doubles curling with her brother Rasmus.
-The two won their first mixed doubles tour event at the 2020 Mixed Doubles Bern event.
+They two won their first mixed doubles tour event at the 2020 Mixed Doubles Bern event.
 In 2022, the pair represented Sweden at the 2022 World Mixed Doubles Curling Championship in Geneva, Switzerland.
 After a 7–2 round robin record, they lost to Germany's Pia-Lisa Schöll and Klaudius Harsch in a qualification game, eliminating them in fifth place.
 Wranå and her brother Rasmus also represented Sweden at the 2024 World Mixed Doubles Curling Championship as the hometown team, being held in Östersund.
 At the 2024 Championship, the team went 8–1 in the round robin and went on to win Wranå's first world adult championship title, beating Estonia's Marie Kaldvee and Harri Lill 8–4 in the final.
 The team however was unable to defend their championship, losing in the final of the 2025 Swedish Mixed Doubles Championship to Anna Hasselborg and Oskar Eriksson.
-However, they were selected to represent Sweden in mixed doubles at the 2026 Winter Olympics, marking Wranå's first Olympic appearance.
+However, they were selected to represent Sweden in mixed doubles at the 2026 Winter Olympics, marking Wranå's first Olympic appearance, where the Wranå siblings won the gold medal.

-Mixed Team
+Mixed team

 Wranå also represented Sweden at the 2014 European Mixed Curling Championship, throwing third rocks for the team, which was skipped by Patric Mabergs.
 The team would go on to win the gold medal.
 Wranå skipped the Swedish mixed team and threw third rocks at the 2017 World Mixed Curling Championship.
 The team, which included Patric Mabergs, Johannes Patz and Sofia Mabergs went undefeated in group play, but lost to Scotland in the quarterfinals.

 Personal life

 Wranå attended high school at Härnösands gymnasium.
 She lives in Stockholm.
+Her brother is Rasmus Wranå, himself a Swedish curler, and her mixed doubles partner.

+Wranå works as a development coordinator for Swedish Curling.